solegalli/trainindatablog/_posts/2023-01-25-one-hot-encoding-categorical-variables.md

 ```

 Category Encoders' `OneHotEncoder()` returns a copy of the original dataset plus the binary
 variables and without the original categorical variables.
-Thus, this data is ready to train
+Thus, this data is also ready to train
 machine learning models.

 ## Comparing the Python implementations